 A launch event is a fantastic undertaking if you simply want to celebrate your new business with friends and contacts, however it is not always a sure fire way to grab press attention and column inches.

 Events are typically expensive, particularly those held in Central London, which is generally the most convenient location for national press.
-At the risk of sounding like a killjoy, it’s therefore worth thinking about whether an event is the best use of your budget and whether it’s an effective way to deliver your key message.
+It’s therefore worth thinking about whether an event is the best use of your budget and whether it’s an effective way to deliver your key message.

 Press tend to be invited to a lot of events, so you’ll generally have to go above and beyond to create a compelling event which they’ll want to attend.
 So often businesses spend thousands on creating an upscale launch event which results in little or no coverage.